pksenyp/Lab_2/README.md

 * create an array of some (5-10) structures;
 * populate the structures element by element, using keyboard input or a text file;
 * print the contents of the array on the screen;
-* implement in the program the additional functions specified in the lab assignment.

 ### Variant 2